-Colin McLean - Chair
+Sue Evans - Chair

 Ann Laird has a strong community background.
 In 1997, she published “Hyndland”, a local history, and helped found the Friends of Glasgow West (FGW).
 Then as chairman of a large West End community council from 2008-2018, she was a representative on Glasgow’s North West Sector Community Planning Partnership for six years.
 As chair of FGW, Ann has since 2000, curated Glasgow University’s West End Lectures and the West End Festival’s Guided Walks and Talks, engaging 1000 people annually.
 Education is a clear interest: her professional career started in teaching chemistry, moving later to Principal Teacher of Computing.
 With a longstanding commitment to planning, conservation areas and listed buildings, Ann was invited to join Glasgow Urban Design Panel (GUDP) in 2010.
 She helped start Glasgow Civic Forum for amenity groups, and was honoured as a Scottish Civic Trust “Civic Champion” in 2015.
 In 2018, Ann helped create a new role for Glasgow Civic Forum, within GUDP’s core governance group.
-Ann is currently chair of the Scottish Civic Trust’s Technical Committee.

 Carole is a solicitor who has specialised throughout her career in private client work.
 She is a member of the Society of Trust and Estate Practitioners and acts as advisor to a wide range of individuals, trusts, charities and family businesses.
 She has significant experience in asset protection and guiding clients through the complexities of tax planning.
 Her astute approach is evidenced by the specialist advice she provides to a wide range of solicitors, financial advisors and accountants throughout Scotland.
 She is a frequent lecturer on inheritance tax planning and provides expert opinions on Trusts, estates and contentious matters to other firms of solicitors.
 Carole administers a large number of Trusts and acts in their creation, as advisor overseeing their day to day activities, as Trustee for management purposes and in their winding up.

 Fiona Sinclair is a Fellow of the Royal Incorporation of Architects in Scotland, a conservation-accredited architect at advanced level, and sometime author and historian.
 She has twice been elected President of the Glasgow Institute of Architects and has been a member of the Historic Buildings Council for Scotland.
 She is the author of Scotstyle – 150 Years of Scottish Architecture; co-editor of its successor publication Scotstyle 2016; co-author of the RIAS Architectural Guide to North Clyde Estuary, and the Penguin Buildings of Scotland volumes Argyll and Bute and Lanarkshire and Renfrewshire.
 Fiona serves on the Kilallan Kirk Preservation Trust and as a Director of the Formakin Estate Garden Company.
 She has worked on the care and repair of a range of historic buildings, including scheduled ancient monuments, churches, country houses, estate cottages, tenements, designed landscapes, two synagogues, four fountains, a railway works, medieval town house and a malt whisky distillery.
 She is passionate about traditional building materials and the teaching of craft skills, and frequently collaborates with design-led architectural practices who do not have conservation accreditation in-house.
-Fiona prepared the Conservation Maintenance Plan for the Scottish Civic Trust’s headquarters at the Tobacco Merchant’s House, and sits on the Technical Committee.
+Fiona prepared the Conservation Maintenance Plan for the Scottish Civic Trust’s headquarters at the Tobacco Merchant’s House, and sits on the Planning and Architecture Committee.